ShravanBk5/NessusLab/README.md

 Downloaded Nessus Essential from Tenable.com, then installed it to my Windows PC.

-Downloaded an ISO of Windows 10 and set up the virtal machine using VWware.
+Downloaded an ISO of Windows 10 and set up the virtal machine using VWware with network adapter set to Bridged mode.

-Launch the Virtual Windows machine and disabled the firewall.
+Launched the Virtual Windows machine and disabled the firewall.

+Open Nessus and logged in to the localhost